metmajer/dataseries.js/docs/gh-pages/FunctionDataSeriesGenerator.js.md

 ## <a name="transform" href="#">transform</a>([callback])

-Gets, sets or unsets a transform to be executed after filtering.
+Sets or unsets a transformation to be executed after filtering.
-The method returns a previously set transform if `callback` is omitted.
-The method sets a transform if `callback` is provided and a function, or unsets a previously set transform if `callback` is set to `undefined`.
+The method sets a transformation if `callback` is a function or unsets a previously set transformation if `callback` is set to `undefined`.

 ### callback: